FIWARE/tutorials.IoT-Sensors/README.md

 urn:ngsi-ld:Robot:001@turn|Turn ok
 ```

-Which is saying "I have complied with a request from the entity known as `id="urn:ngsi-ld:Robot:001"` within the Context Broker.
+Which is saying *"I have complied with a request from the entity known as `id="urn:ngsi-ld:Robot:001"` within the Context Broker.
 The command I have performed was a `turn` command.
-The result was `Turn ok`.
+The result was `Turn ok`"*.

-As you can see, because the Southbound command defines the `id` used within the interaction, any response can always be associated to an entity
+As you can see, because the Southbound command defines the `id` used within the interaction, and the same data is also returned,
-held within the Context Broker.
+every response can always be associated to the appropriate entity held within the Context Broker.

-Push commands can only be used if the device is able to supply a separate endpoint for listening to southbound traffic, an alternative polling mechanism
+Push commands can only be used if the device is able to supply a separate endpoint for listening to southbound traffic,
-can be used when all interactions are initiated from the device itself, but this is beyond the scope of this tutorial
+an alternative polling mechanism can be used when all interactions are initiated from the device itself, but this is beyond the scope
+of this tutorial.

 ## Northbound Traffic (Measurements)